 Best Results in Court

-Our Criminal defence lawyers will fight for your rights and achieve the best possible court result for your case.
+Our criminal lawyers Sydney will fight for your rights and achieve the best possible court result for your case.
 Our Specialist Criminal lawyers have the experience and expert knowledge to help defend you in any court in Sydney.
 Call 24/7 to book your first free consulatation with a Specialist lawyer.Read More

 Criminal & Traffic Law

-Our Sydney criminal & traffic lawyers will use their extensive knowledge and experience to secure the best possible court result for you.
+Our Experienced Criminal Lawyers Sydney will use their extensive knowledge and experience to secure the best possible court result for you.
 Encountering the criminal justice system is a daunting experience if you have been charged with a crime.
 Whether you have come into contact with the courts before or this is your first offence, it can be confusing and frightening to navigate the complex legal system on your own.

 At Powerhouse Law, our Sydney Criminal Law specialists are here to help clients effectively navigate the system and achieve the best possible outcome for their circumstances.
+We have access to the Legal Aid grants which allows us to apply for legal aid funding for your case.
 With us as your advocate, you can be confident our criminal defence lawyers will put your best case forward in courts throughout Sydney and NSW, including Parramatta, Campbelltown, Newtown, Waverly, Burwood, Penrith and Blacktown, amongst others.
 Our team is multi-lingual with lawyers fluent in English, Arabic, Lebanese and Hindi and are available 24 hours a day, 7 days a week to take your enquiry.

 Criminal law is a complex part of the justice system and there are many mitigating elements that are taken into consideration when deciding how to apply for bail, proceed with a defence or reduce your penalty.
 It is strongly recommended that anyone facing criminal charges or seeking bail in Blacktown, Parramatta, Campbelltown, Burwood, Penrith, Liverpool, Cabramatta, Bankstown and in the surrounding Sydney suburbs seek advice from one of our experienced criminal defence lawyers.
 Our criminal solicitors Sydney will be able to explain all of your options and present your case in court in the best possible way.
 We represent persons on a wide range of criminal charges from sexual assault to domestic violence, drink driving and more.
 Contact our team of the best criminal lawyers in Sydney for assistance with 24/7 advice available by calling 1800 100 529.

 We offer advice and court representation for an extensive range of criminal offences including sexual assault and domestic violence cases, drug-related charges, false accusations and traffic law which includes traffic infringements and penalty notices.
-Contact our Parramatta offices on 1800 100 529 to speak to our defence or wrongful conviction lawyers about your case.
+We can apply for a Legal Aid grant for your case and be your criminal lawyer for your case.
+Contact our Parramatta offices on 1800 100 529 to speak to our defence team of criminal lawyers Sydney or wrongful conviction lawyers about your case.
 We offer non-judgmental assistance and will do our absolute best to help you in all matters of criminal law.

-For criminal defence lawyers in Sydney that serve Parramatta, Blacktown, Penrith, Burwood, Campbelltown, Liverpool, Cabramatta, Bankstown and surrounding cities and have your best interests at heart, call Powerhouse Law on 1800 100 529 today.
+For criminal lawyers Sydney, and Legal Aid service for Parramatta, Blacktown, Newtown, Penrith, Burwood, Campbelltown, Liverpool, Cabramatta, Bankstown and surrounding cities and have your best interests at heart, call Powerhouse Law on 1800 100 529 today.

 Click on the video below to learn about our unique Criminal Law Sydney services.